No. 14 West Virginia sweeps No. 7 Texas Tech with 82-71 win

 McClung fouled out after getting whistled twice in a span of 17 seconds in the final two minutes.

-The first foul came before the ball was thrown in on a West Virginia inbound play with just two seconds on the shot clock.
+The first foul came before the ball was thrown in on a West Virginia inbound play with 2 seconds on the shot clock.
 McClung was called for holding Jalen Bridges, who made both free throws for a 73-69 lead with 1:20 remaining.

 After missing the rim on a driving layup, McClung was called for his fifth foul when he hit McBride, who made both shots as West Virginia scored its final 12 points at the line and finished 29 of 39 on free throws.